huntresslabs/log4shell-tester/README.md

 You will then have a file named `target/log4shell-jar-with-dependencies.jar` which contains all required dependencies as well as the testing application.

-## Runtime Requirements

-The application is self-contained in the generated JAR file, however it does require a Redis cache server at runtime.
-The URL for the redis cache is specified through command line arguments.
-The cache server will hold valid UUIDs for users as well as track known "hits" for the LDAP endpoint.

 ## Running

 The JAR file can be executed directly.
 Configuration can be passed via command